BIO 100 Concepts of Biology 4 SH

 BIO 310 Vertebrate Embryology 4 SH

 This course is a study of the development of selected vertebrates, providing a foundation for understanding the embryological development of the human body (2 hrs lecture — two 2-hour laboratories).
-Prerequisite: BIO 104 or 110.
+Prerequisite: BIO 104 with a minimum grade of “C-” or better.

 BIO 311 Developmental Biology 4 SH